bitcoin/bitcoin/doc/README.md

-vBitcoin Core
+BTCSQ Core
 =============

 Setup
 ---------------------
-vBitcoin Core is the original vBitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of vBitcoin transactions, which requires a few gigabytes of disk space.
+BTCSQ Core is the original BTCSQ client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of BTCSQ transactions, which requires a few gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download vBitcoin Core, visit [veriblock.org](https://veriblock.org/).
+To download BTCSQ Core, visit [veriblock.org](https://veriblock.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run vBitcoin Core on your native platform.
+The following are some helpful notes on how to run BTCSQ Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/vbitcoin-qt` (GUI) or
+- `bin/btcsq-qt` (GUI) or
-- `bin/vbitcoind` (headless)
+- `bin/btcsqd` (headless)

 ### Windows

-Unpack the files into a directory, and then run vbitcoin-qt.exe.
+Unpack the files into a directory, and then run btcsq-qt.exe.

 ### macOS

-Drag vBitcoin Core to your applications folder, and then run vBitcoin Core.
+Drag BTCSQ Core to your applications folder, and then run BTCSQ Core.

 ### Need Help?